 Swarming bees will not bother chickens.
 Apparently, swarming honey bees are rather docile.

-My two hives are now completely built.
-They are sitting in the garage waiting for the warmth of Spring to receive a fresh coat of paint and to be located outside in a sweet sunny spot.
-In the beginning of May, I am scheduled to pick up my bees from a beekeeper in New York State.
-Our adventures are certainly about to become much more interesting for us and for our chickens.
+My two hives are completely built.
+They sit in the garage waiting for the warmth of Spring to receive a fresh coat of paint and to be located outside in a sweet sunny spot.
+In the beginning of May, I will pick up my bees from a beekeeper in New York State.
+Consequently our adventures are certainly about to become much more interesting for us and for our chickens.

 Click here to read more on my beekeeping adventure.